-Following our successful online lockdown meeting on electric cars John Willis has produced a power point containing all the information you'll need on choosing whether to go electric.
-Click the icon to download.
+Following our successful online lockdown meeting on electric cars John Willis has produced a PowerPoint containing all the information you'll need on choosing whether to go electric.
+Click the PowerPoint button below to download.

 Some interesting points came up in the Q&A session and John has provided some additional comments to add to the replies he gave during the discussion: